mec07/sentrywriter/README.md

 There is a mechanism in this package to filter json formatted logs (we normally only want to send errors to Sentry, rather than all logs).
-For example, let's say you supply the writer with this `LogLevel`:
+For example, let's say you supply the writer with a `LogLevel`:
 ```
 errorLevel := sentrywriter.LogLevel{
 	MatchingString:"error",